 Speaker(s): Mary Prince, Director Benefits, HRIS, Payroll & Occupational Health, Avista Corp., Sarah Laylo, Chief Security and Continuity Officer, Bonneville Power Administration, Julian Jones, Senior Manager, BRIDGE Energy Group, Melanie Markell, Manager, Customer Care, ENMAX Corporation, Jason Rondou, Manager, Strategic Development & Programs, Los Angeles Department of Water & Power, Daniel Kizer, Engineering Manager, NW Natural

 For over a decade, utilities have been feverishly preparing for the loss of experienced utility employees.
 The average worker in the utility industry has over 10 years tenure, and according to a US Department of Energy assessment conducted in January 2017, 25% of US employees in electric and natural gas utilities will be ready to retire within 5 years.
 With this exodus comes a new generation of employees who expect to leave their companies in 2-5 years.
-How can we avoid knowledge gaps in key work groups that are created in the wake of losing tenured talent?
-What are the barriers to using technology to train new employees?
-How can we leverage technology to ensure knowledge transfer keeps up with the pace of change and turnover our industry will see in the next decade and beyond?
-Our team will explore how leveraging technology can support a successful transition of knowledge during these pivotal years ahead.
+How can we avoid knowledge gaps created in the wake of losing tenured talent?
+How can knowledge transfer keep up with the pace of change and turnover our industry will see in the next decade and beyond?
+How do we ensure our leaders are ready to support the incoming workforce?
+Our team will explore how technology can support a successful transition of knowledge during these pivotal years ahead.

 11:30 AM - 12:15 PM